 Pulse pour by adding 65g of water in 15 seconds, followed by a waiting period of 15 seconds and repeat 5 more times (pouring timeline below) .
 Each pour should begin in the center, work its way outward, and then return back to the center.

-What the fuck is that??
-There is no way coffee taste depends on such intricate patterns of pouring water.
+Come on.
+There is absolutely no way coffee taste depends on these intricate patterns of pouring water.
 A mathematical model would cast away this bro science at least to some extent.

 I also can't really understand how is one capable of estimating coffee on the scale from 0 to 10, but perhaps that's just my unsophisticated taste buds, and I accept other people can train themselves to do that.